How To Build A Sales Culture That Fosters High Performers

 Investing in your sales team is critical to the growth and success of your company.
 But what does it really take to create a knowledgeable, passionate, high-performing sales force?
 We spoke with our own Darragh Fitzpatrick, SVP of Sales for RollWorks, to talk about his winning strategy and the importance of team culture and setting people up for personal and professional success.

 What are your goals for your sales team this year?

 In our Revenue Kick-Off event in January, I laid out four accomplishments I wanted us to achieve by the end of the year.

 The first is for RollWorks to remain a great place to work and that our culture continues to grow.
 We are incredibly lucky to work in the environment that we do and it’s important we don’t lose sight of that.

-The third is for each team member to feel they’ve grown personally in 2021.
+The third is for each team member to feel they’ve grown personally throughout the year.
 I’ve been fortunate to experience great opportunities here, and I care deeply about creating a space where my teammates can grow and be the best version of themselves.

 When it comes to leading your sales team, what are your priorities?

 As a leader of the RollWorks Sales team, I have two levels of priorities.
 The first level is relatively fixed, while the second level can change based on what the team is experiencing at any given time and can often be more tactical.